sijpkes/canary/README.md

 ---------------------
 * Unobtrusive asynchronous highlighting of text in the #tinymce iframe within Blackboard Learn
 * Title attribute added to element in the format (n% match to [match url])
-* Text can be ignoreb by canary by the student placing text within any of these style of quotes: " or “ ”
+* Text can be ignoreb by canary by placing text within any of these style of quotes: " or “ ”

 Todo Features:
 --------------